-This Agreement commences operation seven days after it is approved by the Fair Work Commission in accordance with the Fair Work Act 2009 (“the Act”) and has a nominal expiry date of three (3) years from date of commencement.
+This Agreement commences operation seven days after it is approved by the Fair Work Commission in accordance with the Fair Work Act 2009 (“the Act”) and has a nominal expiry date of four (4) years from date of commencement.

+NES Precedence

+This Agreement will be read and interpreted in conjunction with the National Employment Standards (NES).
+Where there is an inconsistency between this agreement and the NES, and the NES provides a greater benefit, the NES provision will apply to the extent of the inconsistency.

 Workplace Consultative Group (“WCG”)

 There will be a Workforce Consultative Group (WCG).